 While weekly payroll has its benefits, it also comes with challenges for employers:

-• Cash Flow Management: Businesses must ensure they have sufficient cash flow to meet payroll obligations every week.
+- Cash Flow Management: Businesses must ensure they have sufficient cash flow to meet payroll obligations every week.
+In contrast, a biweekly pay schedule can ease cash flow management, although it may present challenges during months with an extra paycheck.

 Weekly Payroll vs. Bi-Weekly Payroll